 Good news – the first gingerbread cookies in Riga will be available for tasting at the end of November!

 As every year, Old Riga is filled with scrumptious food and drinks, cheerful dances and the loud voices of troubadours, all of which make the darkest time of the year just a bit lighter.
+For the third year in a row, Riga is the most economically viable Christmas market in Europe.
 This is the place to really believe in the Christmas miracle!

 Place: Marktplatz Square

 This is one of the biggest and oldest Christmas markets in Europe, mentioned for the first time in written sources in 1692.
 Huffing and puffing, a mini train will take children around the market, but even grownups won’t be able to resist the bowls of sugar pearls at the gingerbread decoration workshop.

 When the smell of cinnamon and vanilla hits your nose, it’s clear that the streets of Stuttgart are lined with bright lights, and Santa Claus is on his way.
 Sit on his lap and whisper your most burning desire in his ear – it just might come true!

 Place: Gendarmenmarkt Square

 You won’t be able to visit all Christmas markets of Berlin, so start with Gendarmenmarkt, where glass blowers and nimble origami animal makers demonstrate their skills.
 Try their potato pancakes called kartoffelpuffer, served with apple sauce, and eierpunsch, a drink made of egg yolks, white wine, lemon juice and spices.

 The tiny campsite is decorated with bright lights, and you can’t help but wish for December to never end.

 This year Munich Christmas market is having a special corona concept.
 There is a possibility that the market will be cancelled at short notice, but until then let`s take a look what you can explore at the market.